Willow-Systems/timeline-bounce-server/readme.md

-There are currently two types of request `simple`, which does minimal parsing, just creates a token, and `transaction.created`, which is for a new Monzo card transaction
+There are currently two types of request: `simple`, which does minimal parsing, just creates a token, and `transaction.created`, which is for a new Monzo card transaction

 For the simple token creation, the JSON is:

-> {
+  {

     "type": "simple",